TrizteX/LLMRAG/Readme.md

 * Second run query.py (It takes string in command line argument as input)
 ```
-python query.py "What is Love"
+python query.py "What is your product"
 ```